jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

 As a DBA I don't want to see DBCC info messages in the alarm text | DS-598 Fragmentation problem - Invalid column name 'AllocUnitTypeDesc'.
-[207] [Error Code: 207]. | DS-521 CLONE - [Customers] New customer unable to upload data | DS-513 As a DBA I want to View a Report on the availability of my SQL Server | DS-458 SSR response time value inconsistent with real time value | DS-414

-Corrected a problem such that wen a Spotlight Connection is deleted the associated data in the Spotlight Statistics Repository is also removed. | SOSSE-3347
+[207] [Error Code: 207]. | DS-521 CLONE - [Customers] New customer unable to upload data | DS-513 SSR response time value inconsistent with real time value | DS-414 Corrected a problem such that wen a Spotlight Connection is deleted the associated data in the Spotlight Statistics Repository is also removed. | SOSSE-3347